 As noted, the study need to use a mixture of methods and approaches comprised of both quantitative and qualitative data collection methods needed to be used for the study.
-This is especially true with the limitations and risks of COVID-19 impacting many aspects of life.
 This study is to be conducted within the target area of the Pursat province.
 While some interviews and information can be collected via phone calls or other electronic communication methods, it is expected that a significant amount of the data collection will be done "in the field".
-The study shall be conducted in forms of analysis of project survey results, key informant interviews, in-depth interviews, focus group discussions if needed, and discussion/sharing with the iDesign team from iDE on the Producer Group study.
+The study shall be conducted in forms of analysis of project survey results, key informant interviews, in-depth interviews, focus group discussions if needed, and discussion/sharing with the iDesign team from iDE on the Producer Group study (though some of the iDE staff who originally worked with ADRA during the first 2 project years may no longer be with iDE).
 The information will be collected, analyzed, and the report will be shared to ADRA Cambodia for consultation before it is finalized.
-All data collection and analysis needs to be strongly linked to the Results Measurement table and provide clear justifications and methods for measuring project results over second half of the project life.
+All data collection and analysis needs to be strongly linked to the Results Measurement table and provide clear justifications of the methods used for measuring project results over the project life.